Mouthwash Cancels Out Key Benefits of Exercise

 Advertisement

 One theory Bescos and his team had, based on other research, involves the natural microbial environment, or microbiome, of our mouths.
 A byproduct of nitric oxide, called nitrate, is often gobbled up by certain mouth bacteria.
 These bacteria then process nitrate into another chemical called nitrite, which is absorbed into the body when we swallow saliva, and some of it is again turned back into nitric oxide.
 They theorized that this process gets enough nitric oxide back into our bloodstream where it helps keep our blood pressure low.
 Mouthwash was simply a way for them to test out their theory.
+They used antibacterial mouthwash containing chlorhexidine, a potent antiseptic used in many prescription strength and some over-the-counter mouthwashes.

 “We used this approach because we had evidence that it was an effective method to inhibit the activity of oral bacteria, and more particularly the nitrite synthesis in the mouth,” Bescos told Gizmodo via email.